mslinn/zeromq-demo/README.md

 Here are instructions for building [ZeroMQ](http://www.zeromq.org/docs:windows-installations) and [Java bindings](http://www.zeromq.org/bindings:java).

-Alternatively, there are two prebuilt packages to download, but I could not get them to work:
+Alternatively, there are two prebuilt packages to download, but I could not get them to work.
+I admit that I did not try very hard.
 [ZeroMQ Win64](http://miru.hk/archive/ZeroMQ-2.1.10-win64.exe) &bull;
 [JZQMQ Win64](http://miru.hk/archive/JZMQ-2.1.10-win64.exe)

 # Running the Akka ZeroMQ Demo
 You will need to add an OS-specific definion to VM Options in your Run/Debug configuration.
-For Linux and Mac the magic incantation is <tt>-Djava.library.path=/usr/local/lib</tt>
+For Linux and Mac, the magic incantation is: <tt>-Djava.library.path=/usr/local/lib</tt>

 If you prefer to launch from <tt>sbt</tt>, modify your <tt>sbt</tt> script so as to add a parameter called <tt>$JAVA_OPTS</tt>.
 Here is my <tt>sbt</tt> script, which will work on any OS that supports <tt>bash</tt>: